microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/esModuleInterop.md

 - while accurate to the ES6 modules spec, most libraries with CommonJS/AMD/UMD modules didn't conform as strictly as TypeScript's implementation.

 Turning on `esModuleInterop` will fix both of these problems in the code transpiled by TypeScript.
-The first changes the behavior in the compiler,the second is fixed by two new helper functions which provide a shim to ensure compatibility in the emitted JavaScript:
+The first changes the behavior in the compiler, the second is fixed by two new helper functions which provide a shim to ensure compatibility in the emitted JavaScript:

 ```ts
 import * as fs from "fs";